Great Ocean Walk

 For local and international visitors planning to travel along the Great Ocean Walk, many things are worth knowing before you set off.
-We have compiled a guide that will give you an insight into the location, what you can expect throughout your journey, and the important considerations to make as you plan.
+We have compiled a guide that will give you an insight into the location, what you can expect throughout your journey, and all the details necessary for a successful and enjoyable hike.

 The walk begins in Apollo Bay, a town in southwestern Victoria.
 Apollo Bay is a stop on the Great Ocean Road that winds along the coast, passing through the Great Otway National Park.
 Behind Apollo Bay are the mountains of Otway Ranges, partly forested and cleared for grazing and dairying.
 When you reach Apollo Bay, keep your eyes peeled for the Apollo Bay Visitor Centre, as this will serve as the starting point for your journey.